LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ```
 Press Ctrl+c to detach the terminal.

-Use the following Docker commands with the container names to manage the containers.
+After detaching the terminal, the containers are still running in background.
+The following Docker commands can be used with the container names to manage the containers.

 |Docker Command|Description|
 |----------|-----------|